tresni/raspberry-pi-kiosk/readme.md

-#Create Raspberry Pi Kiosk on Raspbian Debian Wheezy#
+#Create Raspberry Pi Kiosk on Raspbian Debian Jessie on Raspberry Pi 2#
+This *will not* work on any Raspberry Pi model 1 (A, A+, B, B+).
+This is only supported by the Raspberry Pi 2 which has the necessary ARM7 processor.

 With this tutorial you can create a 'fullscreen kiosk' which shows a webpage.
 This webpage will run in chromium.
 For the Epiphany Browser read [this article](https://github.com/elalemanyo/raspberry-pi-kiosk-screen#epiphany-browser)
-## Install Raspbian Debian Wheezy ##
+## Install Raspbian Debian Jessie ##

 The first step is to install Raspbian on the Raspberry Pi.
 There are 2 ways to do this.

 - via the Raspberry Pi NOOBS image. (http://www.raspberrypi.org/help/noobs-setup/) Install the NOOBS image and install Raspbian via the NOOBS install manager
 - install directly the Raspbian image (http://www.raspberrypi.org/documentation/installation/installing-images/README.md)

-At the end you need a fresh Raspbian Debian Wheezy installed on your Raspberry Pi.
+At the end you need a fresh Raspbian Debian Jessie installed on your Raspberry Pi.

-##Configure Raspbian Debian Wheezy##
+##Configure Raspbian Debian Jessie##

 When starting Raspbian for the first time you will see the Raspi Config tool.
 If it doesn't start automatically, you can do it manually with `sudo raspi-config`.